xuminready/UbuntuReady/docs/README.md

 ## Welcome to Ubuntu Ready

 Ubuntu Ready is a minimal version of Ubuntu rootfs for an ARM embedded system(ARMhf and ARM64).
-It's built upon [Ubuntu Base](https://wiki.ubuntu.com/Base/) images with the Internet access ability.
-It remains small footprint and fully compatible with the Ubuntu package repositories.
-Connect your device(s) to the Internet, enjoy large selection of prebuiltpackages with **[`apt`](https://www.raspberrypi.org/documentation/linux/software/apt.md)** command.
+I hope it can help people start embedded Linux development quickly.

 ## Support devices:
 Xilinx Zynq-7000, Zynq UltraScale+ MPSoC, Raspberry Pi 2/3, etc.